 About Jennifer Harvey Sallin

-Jen is the founding director of InterGifted.
+Jennifer is the founding director of InterGifted.
 She's a psychologist, coach and mentor who specializes in providing training for coaches, therapists and other helping professionals who support the gifted population.
 She also performs giftedness assessments and writes extensively on giftedness and self-development.
 You can find her articles here on InterGifted’s blog and on her own blog at Rediscovering Yourself.
-Her climate emergency initiative is I Heart Earth.
+Her climate psychology project is I Heart Earth.
 She is based in Switzerland and works with gifted adults throughout the world.
 You can learn more about her here.